 The board considers itself accountable to a broad spectrum of stakeholders including shareholders, government, regulators, employees, customers, suppliers and financial institutions within the triple context of society, the economy and the environment.
-Shareholders and members of the investment community are encouraged to engage with the group, particularly at the AGM and twice-yearly results presentations.
+Shareholders and members of the investment community are encouraged to engage with the group, particularly at the AGM.